Enjoy Your Cut Flowers Longer Using These Tips

 To continue to enjoy your flowers, it is best to remove those that are wilting and dying as they can begin to grow mold and contaminate the still pretty blooms.
 While this won’t do anything to extend the life of your flowers, it will keep your arrangement looking good, longer.

 6. Place your arrangement in the best spot

 Keeping your cut flowers in the right place can make a significant impact on their life.
 Place your arrangement in a shaded, cool area that receives indirect sunlight.
 The colder temperature helps preserve the blooms.

 It is also important to keep cut flowers away from fruits in the kitchen or on the table.
 Believe it or not, fruits and veggies give off ethylene gas which contributes to flowers wilting.
 A stink bomb if you will.
 Cut carnations are particularly susceptible to the gas, but one apple won’t kill a whole bunch of flowers.
 Just don’t set your flowers next to a large bowl of fruit.

 Finally, here is your 1/2 tip: If your florist provides a small packet of “flower food” be sure to use it.
 While the ingredients vary depending on the manufacturer, most contain sugar to feed the flowers, acid to maintain the pH levels of the water, and last a bit of bleach to reduce the number of bacteria and fungi in the vase water.
 All three help extend the life of the flowers.

-Want to receive discounts, the latest news on plants and products, and VIP invitations to special events?
-Join our VIP Plant and Flower Lovers Club by visiting our Hillcrest floral and plant store or subscribing on our homepage at GreenFreshFlorals.com.
-Don’t forget we offer same-day delivery in San Diego for flowers and plants.
-Order online or call us at 619-544-0504.
+Receive discounts, the latest news on plants and products, and VIP invitations to special events by joining our VIP Plant and Flower Lovers Club by subscribing on our homepage.
+We offer same day delivery in San Diego for flowers and plants ordered by 2 p.m.